Automatic HTTPS (ACME / Let's Encrypt)

-Zion can obtain and renew certificates automatically over ACME (RFC 8555) using the embedded instant-acme client.
-Build with the acme feature:
+Zion obtains and renews certificates automatically over ACME (RFC 8555) using the embedded instant-acme client.
+The release binary and official container already include it (the dist bundle); a local cargo build needs the feature:

 [tls.acme]